atomicul/edus-report/README.md

 ## Unmaintained

 Since the creation of this tool, the platform has improved a lot, making the script less and less useful.
-Because of this reason, and because of the frequency of these small changes, I have decided that I won't update this repo anymore.
+Because of this reason, and because of the frequency of these small changes to the website, I have decided that I won't update this repo anymore.

 ## Instructions to run on debian: